 The Tower, Meridian Quay, Residential tower in Maritime Quarter, Swansea, United Kingdom

-The project received approval in 2003 and construction started in 2006 as part of a 50-million-pound Maritime Quarter development.
-It represented a shift in the region's building ambitions and set new standards for tall residential design in Wales.
+The project was approved in 2003 and construction began in 2006 as part of a broader Maritime Quarter regeneration.
+When completed, it was the tallest residential building in Wales.

 The name reflects the meridian line and waterfront location, rooting the building to Swansea's maritime identity.
 The public spaces and retail areas create a gathering point that shapes how visitors move through the quarter.

-The building sits at the edge of the Maritime Quarter and is easily reached from the city center, with direct access to the waterfront path.
-Keep in mind this is a residential building, but the ground level and restaurant are open to the public.
+The building sits at the edge of the Maritime Quarter and is easy to reach on foot from the city center.
+Only the ground floor and the restaurant are open to the public, as the upper floors are private residences.

 The community of curious travelers